taekwon-dev/TIL/Database/NoSQL/Redis/[Redis] Data Type .md

 ### | Sets

-> Redis Sets are an unordered collection of Strings.
+> Redis Sets are <u>an unordered collection of Strings</u>.
 It is possible to add, remove, and test for existence of members in O(1).
 Redis Sets have the desirable property of not allowing repeated members.

 - The max length of a list is (2^32 -1) elements.

 ### | Hashes

-> Redis Hashes are maps between string fields and string values, so they are the perfect data type to represent objects. (e.g. A User with a number of fields like name, surname, age, and so forth).
+> Redis Hashes are <u>maps</u> between string fields and string values, so they are the perfect data type to <u>represent objects</u>. (e.g. A User with a number of fields like name, surname, age, and so forth).
 A hash with a few fields is stored in a way that takes very little space, so you can store millions of objects in a small Redis instance.

 - Every hash can store up to (2^32 -1) elements field-value pairs (more than 4 billion).